Trevor Boys

 Trevor Boys (November 3, 1957 – February 2, 2023) was a Canadian race car driver.

 Career

-He raced in 102 Winston Cup races from 1982 to 1993, posting two top-ten finishes, and ran six races in the Craftsman Truck Series in 2003, his best finish in that series being a 22nd at Memphis Motorsports Park.
+Boys raced in 102 Winston Cup races from 1982 to 1993, posting two top-ten finishes, and ran six races in the Craftsman Truck Series in 2003, his best finish in that series being a 22nd at Memphis Motorsports Park.

-In October 2006, he attempted to start racing again with a team called H&K Motorsports.
-H&K Motorsports was a co-owned business with Eddie Kucharski.
+In October 2006, Boys attempted to start racing again with a team called H&K Motorsports.
+The team was a co-owned business with Eddie Kucharski.
 Boys made two NASCAR Busch Series starts in 2007, both for Randy MacDonald.
 He started fortieth at Milwaukee and finished nine laps down in 29th.
 His final NASCAR start was at the race in Montreal at the Circuit Gilles Villeneuve.
 He started 41st and finished 35th with transmission troubles on the road course.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)